 You're almost finished for the day, but not before you have a rehearsal for the upcoming performance of the CCM musical “Jekyll and Hyde” with your fellow Performing Arts cast members in the Student Center’s Dragonetti Auditorium.
 After the demanding rehearsal, you head off to the Sheffield Hall study lounge.
 There you settle down for some serious studying, as you want to maintain at least a 3.5 GPA so that you can get into Phi Theta Kappa, CCM's prestigious honor society.

-At CCM we encourage you to maximize your college experience.
+You see, at CCM we encourage you to maximize your college experience.
 Life at the County College of Morris can be exhilarating.
 You'll hear a lot of laughter and great conversation, all across campus.
-CCM students enjoy belonging to one (or more) of our student clubs, or going to concerts and performances, or playing games with friends, or just lounging out in the sun on our beautiful campus.
+CCM students enjoy belonging to one (or more) of our student clubs, or going to concerts and CCM Titan athletic contests, or playing on an intramural team with friends, or just relaxing out in the sun on our beautiful campus.

 Going to class is just part (albeit the most important part) of what college is about.
 College is the time for you to meet new people, to explore your interests, and to have a lot of new and different experiences.
 At CCM you have endless opportunities to do what interests you.
 So, get involved - get the most out your college experience.
 Like most other CCM students, you'll be glad you did.